Features of the Programs

 - Integration of pedagogy, professional practices and experiential learning is at the heart of the conceptual framework.

-- Ongoing opportunities to observe the progression of student learning and the development of the classroom community.
+- Opportunities to observe the progression of student learning and the development of the classroom community.

 - Course instructors guide all candidates in a process of reflection (Danielson, 1996).

-- Several courses have infused elements of experiential learning in addition to the required clinical and practicum experience.
+- Several courses infused with aspects of experiential learning in addition to the required clinical and practicum experience.

 Teacher Education Program Vision and Mission Statement